pmutisya/keymap/README.md

 A keymap widget letting a developer easily allow end users to use keyboard shortcuts and an associated help screen overlay to any app.

+This is pre-alpha and the API will probably change in the future.

 ## Getting started

 [![pub package](https://img.shields.io/pub/v/keymap.svg)](https://pub.dev/packages/keymap)